niteshchavan/TG-Deamon/README.md

 With this script you can download audio and video from youtube just send the youtube link and type audio for audio file or video for video file.

-You can share the media files from telegram and it will download them to your pc.
+You can share the media files from telegram and it will download them to your folder.